klbowman/Web-Scraping/README.md

 ### Installing

-* Clone this repository to your desktop....run app.py files...
+* Clone this repository to your desktop.
-* Navitage to the home directory and open index.html in your browser.
+* Run the app.py file.

 ### Websites scraped